 Each of the below resources are now available in five different languages.
 Click the links to view each resource.

 The UCC’s second annual Earth Summit will feature celebrated author and activist Bill McKibben delivering the Jim Antal Keynote Lecture with the title, “Energy from Heaven or Energy from Hell?”
 The two and a half hour summit will additionally feature a panel of grassroots leaders, the announcement of the Dollie Burwell Prophetic Action Award winner, a celebration of the UCC’s newest Creation Justice Churches, and a video showcasing the environmental ministries of our host congregation, The Church of Christ at Dartmouth College.
 This event will be both in-person and live streamed via Zoom.
 Along with The Church of Christ at Dartmouth College, cohosts include the UCC’s Council for Climate Justice, the National Setting of the UCC, and the New Hampshire Conference of the UCC.
 Even if one cannot make the event at its scheduled time, all those who register will receive a link to a recording of the event.
-Register here.
+Register here

 Our street/mailing address is: